About The UPA-A

 CHAMPION, REGULATE, and GROW the sport of pickleball all around the world.

-As pickleball grows, new players are introduced and countries around the world begin to build out the infrastructure necessary to fuel this sport, proper guidance and regulation is imperative.
+As pickleball grows, new players are introduced, and countries around the world begin to build out the infrastructure necessary to fuel this sport, proper guidance and regulation is imperative.

 UPA-A is committed to the development and growth of the sport by funding and partnering with organizations all over the world to provide the necessary guidance, support, and regulations for pickleball to be a competitive, fun, and inclusive sport.